Silver has both industrial and investment applications, meaning that silver demand comes from a variety of different

 Silver is known as the most versatile of the precious metals, as it has unique properties and is used in many applications, from everyday silverware to medicine.

 Industrial and technological uses for physical silver account for well over half of annual demand, spurred by the metal’s strength, malleability and ductility.

 In 2018, global physical silver demand increased to 991.8 million ounces from 988.3 million ounces in 2018.
-Despite another drop in the consumption of silver coins and bars, 2018 showed greater consumption in the form of physical investment through silver bars and silver coins, as well as through the sector, according to the Silver Institute’s yearly supply and demand report.
+Despite another drop in the consumption of silver jewelry and silverware, 2019 showed greater silver consumption in the form of physical investment through silver bars and silver coins, as well as through the sector, according to the Silver Institute’s yearly supply and demand report.

 1. Industrial fabrication

 Demand in 2019: 510.9 million ounces

 Silver is the best electrical and thermal conductor of all the metals, and so it is used in industrial fabrication, including electrical applications such as conductors, switches, contacts and fuses.

 In electronics, industrial silver is used mainly in multi-layer ceramic capacitors, in the manufacturing of membrane switches, in silvered film, in electrically heated automobile windshields, in conductive adhesives and in the preparation of thick-film pastes.
 In 2018, demand from industrial applications decreased 1 percent from the previous year, but remained a huge driver of the white metal.

 Aside from electronics, has been used by many other industrial applications.
 Solar panels, the automotive industry and brazing and soldering are the main industries in which demand for silver is currently increasing.
 Here’s a brief rundown of those three categories:

-Solar panels — The use of silver in the fabrication of photovoltaic cells, more commonly known as solar panels for solar power, is seen as an area of rapid growth in the short to medium term.
+Solar panels — The use of silver in the fabrication of photovoltaic cells, more commonly known as solar panels or solar cells for solar power, is seen as an area of rapid growth in the short to medium term.
 The Solar Energy Industries Association expects that the US will have more than 100 GW of solar power installed by 2021.

 Using silver as conductive ink, photovoltaic cells transform sunlight into electricity.
 In 2019, photovoltaic demand for silver rose to 98.7 million ounces, up from 92.5 million ounces the previous year.